haingo-raz/MyJourney-API/README.md

 # Technology
 - Node.js/Express
-- MySQL
+- MySQL (option 1)
-- Azure SQL
+- Azure SQL (option 2)
 - GEMINI API (Get your own API key [here](https://ai.google.dev/gemini-api/docs/api-key).
 Then add it to your .env file.)

-# Architecture
-In progress

 # How to run it on your computer
 1. Clone the project using the command `git clone https://github.com/haingo-raz/MyJourney-API.git`.
-2. Run `npm install`.
+2. Run `npm install` to install packages and dependencies.

 ## MySQL database
 1. Set up the environment variables by creating a .env file.
 Follow the template of the example.env file. `DB_HOST` is the hostname, usually localhost. `DB_MYSQL_USER` and `DB_MYSQL_PASSWORD` are the username and password used to authenticate the connection to the MySQL database. `DB_MYSQL_DATABASE` is the name of the database with the MySQL server.
 A dummy SQL database is made available in the [database dump](/database_dump) folder.